baivabpokhrel/Button-Counter/README.md

 # Button Counter

 This code checks how many times a button is clicked.
-It is implemented by using a API tkinter using its button functionality.
+It is implemented by using a API tkinter.